Back to blog

 Start by choosing one decision loop.
 For example: turn support tickets and survey comments into a weekly product evidence board, or route urgent churn-risk comments from enterprise accounts to CX owners.
 Define the sources, taxonomy, owners, review cadence, and success metrics before building the first dashboard.

 NextPage can help scope a customer feedback intelligence dashboard that connects your reviews, surveys, tickets, and CRM context into product and CX decisions.
-The useful first step is a discovery call to map your feedback sources, taxonomy, operating workflows, and first MVP release.
+The useful first step is a discovery call to map your feedback sources, taxonomy, operating workflows, data permissions, model evaluation plan, and first MVP release.
+If you need a directional estimate before discovery, start with the Custom Software Cost Estimator and use the result as a conversation starter, not a final quote.

 Turn this AI idea into a practical build plan